Legoless/Haystack/Wiki/GitIgnore.md

-Default **Gitignore** we use in most projects.
+Default **Gitignore** I use with most projects.

 For most cases we also commit Pods directory into repository, to keep the project buildable on any system, including test servers.

-We also use **Dominus** to build our projects, so we skip it's configuration file, because it may have sensitive data such as API keys in some cases.
+I also use [**Dominus**](https://github.com/Legoless/Dominus) to build the projects, so I skip it's configuration file, because it may have sensitive data such as API keys in some cases.

 ```
 # OS X